No. 261 Squadron RAF: History

-Formation and World War I
+First World War

-The squadron first formed officially on 20 August 1918 at Felixstowe from Nos.
-339, 340 and 341 flights of the former RNAS, and continued to operate their Felixstowe F.3 flying-boats on anti-submarine and anti-shipping patrols.
-After the armistice it was officially disbanded on 13 September 1919.
+The squadron first formed on 20 August 1918 at Felixstowe from Nos.
+339, 340 and 341 flights of the former Royal Naval Air Service (RNAS) and continued to operate their Felixstowe F.3 flying-boats on anti-submarine and anti-shipping patrols.
+After the armistice it was disbanded on 13 September 1919.

-Reformation and World War II
+Second World War

-The squadron was reformed on 2 August 1940 to combine the two flights operating in the defence of Malta, the two flights Malta Fighter Flight operating the Gloster Sea Gladiator and No. 418 Flight RAF operating Hawker Hurricanes.
-Among the inherited aircraft were the two survivors of the three Gladiators supposedly named Faith, Hope and Charity, Charity had been shot down the week before the squadron formed.
-The squadron suffered badly from attacks by both German and Italian aircraft and when a relief squadron (No. 185 Squadron) arrived in Malta the squadron was disbanded and the remnants were absorbed into No. 185 Squadron between 12 and 21 May 1941.
+The squadron was reformed on 2 August 1940 to combine the two flights operating in the defence of Malta, the two flights Malta Fighter Flight operating the Gloster Sea Gladiator and 418 Flight operating Hawker Hurricanes.
+Among the inherited aircraft were the two survivors of the three Gladiators supposedly named Faith, Hope and Charity; Charity had been shot down the week before the squadron formed.
+The squadron suffered badly from attacks by German and Italian aircraft and when No. 185 Squadron arrived in Malta, the squadron was disbanded and the remnants were absorbed into No. 185 Squadron between 12 and 21 May 1941.

 Reformed again

-The squadron was reformed at RAF Habbaniya, Iraq on 12 July 1941 by renumbering No. 127 Squadron and again was equipped with Gladiators and Hurricanes.
+The squadron was reformed at RAF Habbaniya, Iraq on 12 July 1941 by re-numbering No. 127 Squadron and again was equipped with Gladiators and Hurricanes.
 The main role was the defence of the oil ports, when fighting in Iraq ended the squadron sent detachments to Palestine and Cyprus.
 The squadron moved to Haifa, Palestine in January 1942.
-Re-equipped with the Hurricane IIB the squadron moved to the far east in early 1942 to join the campaign in Burma.
-The first action was February 1943 when the squadron was used in the ground attack role.
-It also undertook escort duties to the Douglas Dakota operating supply missions.
-The squadron re-equipped with the Republic Thunderbolt in 1944 and returned to action in September 1944 to join an attack on Rangoon.
+Re-equipped with the Hurricane IIB the squadron moved to the Far East in early 1942 to join the campaign in Burma.
+The first action was in February 1943 when the squadron flew ground attack sorties.
+It undertook escort duties to the Douglas Dakota operating supply missions.
+The squadron re-equipped with the P-47 Thunderbolt in 1944 and returned to action in September 1944 to join an attack on Rangoon.
 It fought to the end of the Burma campaign and it had moved to India to re-group ready to join the action in Malaya as the war ended.
 The squadron was disbanded on 26 September 1945 at RAF Tanjore, India.